BreydenSummers/CAI-5010-Tech-Demo/README.md

-# 🤖 CAI-5010 Tech Demo: Image-to-Insight Pipeline
+# 🤖 CAI-5010 Tech Demo: Image-to-Insight

 The system is composed of: